-UPDATE 4-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines
+UPDATE 5-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines

 “Salvini is making crystal clear that they have no plans to go back to the drawing table.”

-Rome is to submit its draft budget to the Commission, which will check whether it’s in line with EU rules, by Oct.
+Rome is to submit its draft budget to the Commission, which will check whether it is in line with EU rules, by Oct.
 15. .

 Analysts noted a sharp selloff in short-dated Italian bills as another sign of market unease.
 The yield on a nine-month Italian Treasury bill was up 25 bps at 0.87 percent.

-The Italian/Spanish yield gap was its widest in over 20 years at 203 bps.
+The Italian/Spanish yield gap was its widest in over 20 years at 203 bps, while five-year Italian debt insurance costs rose 10 bps on the day to 274 bps.

-The turmoil in Italian markets boosted higher-rated bonds, which have been under pressure in the last week from strong U.S. data and expectations for higher U.S. interest rates.
+Italian market turmoil boosted higher-rated bonds, which have been under pressure in the last week from strong U.S. data and expectations for higher U.S. interest rates.

 Even hawkish comments from Dutch central banker Klaas Knot failed to dent the rally in so-called “core” bond markets.